akintola4/akintola4/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Backend Development and swift.
+- :seedling: Exploring Frontend Development and swift.

 - :zap: In my free time, I solve problems with js algorithms.
 ---